harishwar26/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

-# customer-trends-data-analysis-SQL-Python-PowerBI
-👨🏻‍💻Customer Behavior Data Analyst Portfolio Project
+# 👨🏻‍💻Customer Behavior Data Analyst Portfolio Project
+📌 Project Overview
+The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by: